Pakistan Safety Accord

 That proven approach is now being expanded to Pakistan.
 In December 2022, apparel brands and worker organizations reached agreement to create a safety program in Pakistan, modeled on the Bangladesh Accord.
 The program will be a powerful vehicle to address fire and structural hazards in factories across Pakistan.

 The Pakistan Accord is a country program of the International Accord for Health and Safety in the Textile and Garment Industry.
 To bring their factories into the Pakistan program, International Accord signatory companies also need to sign the Pakistan country agreement.
-More than 120 companies have signed the Pakistan Accord, covering over 500 factories employing nearly a million workers.
+One hundred thirty companies have signed the Pakistan Accord, covering over 520 factories employing more than half a million workers.
 Please visit here to access the up-to-date list of signatories.